 Applications with the international partners are to be submitted as per selected cluster requirements.

-Malta participants in EUREKA projects will also be guided re submission of R&D2020 National Application via Malta Enterprise client portal, which focuses on their activities within the envisaged joint endeavour.
+Malta participants in EUREKA projects will also be guided re submission of R&D National Application via Malta Enterprise client portal, which focuses on their activities within the envisaged joint endeavour.